TritonDataCenter/node-vasync/README.md

   results)
 * `forEachParallel(args, callback)`: invoke the same function on N inputs in parallel
 * `pipeline(args, callback)`: invoke N functions in series (and stop on failure)
+* `waterfall(funcs, callback)`: like pipeline, but propagating results between stages
 * `forEachPipeline(args, callback)`: invoke the same function on N inputs in series (and stop on failure)
 * `barrier([args])`: coordinate multiple concurrent operations
 * `queuev(args)`: fixed-size worker queue